Reviews Archive

 Animation

-C64 (UK) - Pretty good animation that does the trick, especially good is the swinging motion which is much better than in the other versions.
+C64 (UK) - The animation is pretty good and definitely does the job well, especially noteworthy is the swinging motion which is much better here than in the other versions.

 Spectrum - Both the walking and grappling animations are adequate, its nothing amazing but not bad by any means.

-Amstrad - The Same as the Spectrum version, but slower.
+Amstrad - The animation here is the same as the Spectrum version, but slower.

 Winner Is: C64 (UK)